masc-ucsc/livehd/README.md

 ## InOu

-InOus are inputs and/or outputs to/from LGraph.
+InOus are inputs and/or outputs to/from LiveHD.
 An input will create a graph, eg., from a verilog description, an json representation, or randomly.
 Similarly, an output will read an existing LGraph and generate an alternative representation, eg., verilog or json.